 Section VII-1.
 Elected Officers: Officers are elected annually for a one-to-three year term to serve from the first day following a reunion through the conclusion of their respective next Reunion Membership Meeting.
 Existing Officers may stagger replacement cycles to assure several Board Members have prior year experience.
 (Changed 9-29-01 Membership Meeting and clarified 10-6-07)

 Section VII-2.
-Appointed Officers: An appointed officer will continue in the capacity to which appointed from one administration to the next unless they request to be relieved, or are removed by Board vote or a majority vote of current dues-paid Regular Members in attendance at reunion membership meetings.
+Appointed Officers: An appointed officer will continue in the capacity to which appointed from one administration to the next unless they request to be relieved, or are removed/replaced by the President.
 (Clarified 10-4-03 Membership Meeting)

 Article VIII – Meetings